martinResearch/numba_midi/README.md

 * add conversion function from and to pypianoroll structure
 * add conversion function from and to muspy structure
-* add pianoroll plotting functions into numpy arrays and matplotlib plots.
+* add support for drawing in matplotlib plots.

 ## Alternatives